MozillaSecurity/fuzzfetch/README.md

 Overview
 --------

 Fuzzfetch can be used to retrieve nearly any build type indexed by Firefox-CI.
-This includes AddressSanitizer, ThreadSanitizer, Valgrind, debug, and Fuzzing builds for both Firefox and Spidermonkey.
+This includes AddressSanitizer, ThreadSanitizer, Valgrind, debug, and Fuzzing builds for Firefox, Spidermonkey, and Thunderbird.

 Installation
 ------------